-God's way has been set before us, (point upward; then point to the path) / a way of justice, peace, and love. (make motions for: justice-move palms up and down like balancing a scale; peace-make a peace sign with two fingers in "V" formation; love-cross hands over heart) / and a light to my path. (move hands, palms open and fingers spread wide, in an outward motion in front of face; then move both hands in a parallel motion, about the width of your body, back and forth, creating a path) /
+God's way has been set before us, (point upward; then point to the path) /

+- a way of justice, peace, and love. (make motions for: justice-move palms up and down like balancing a scale; peace-make a peace sign with two fingers in "V" formation; love-cross hands over heart) / - God's Word is a lamp to my feet (point upward; move hands to form an open book; rest right elbow on back of left hand, make a fist with right hand and open fingers like light bulb turning on; then point to feet) / - and a light to my path. (move hands, palms open and fingers spread wide, in an outward motion in front of face; then move both hands in a parallel motion, about the width of your body, back and forth, creating a path) / - We stumble and stray away from the path. (turn to the left, and then to the right) / and renew a right spirit within me.
+Amen. (bring hands together in prayer and bow head) /